 Ciphersuite A set which must contain both an encryption algorithm and a message authentication algorithm (e.g., a MAC or an HMAC).
-In general, it may also contain a key-management algorithm, which does not apply in the context of IPCablecom.
+In general, it may also contain a key-management algorithm, which does not apply in the context of format that is unintelligible.